 This lamp has been part of the Vij5 collection since 2017, but did not yet fully meet our wishes.
 That's why we further developed the lamp and reintroduced it during the design fair OBJECT Rotterdam.
 Align is a minimalist lamp, whose design is based on a simple metal hemisphere.
 The lamp is designed by the talented German designer Antje Pesel and can be used in different ways because the power cord and the suspension cable are separated from each other.

 A new white version of the Tap Water Carafe

-By popular demand we produce the Tap Water Carafe, designed by Lotte de Raadtnow also in a white/neutral version.
-This variant of the carafe we made several times for the famous restaurant Blue Hill Farm in New York.
+By popular demand, we produce the Tap Water Carafedesigned by Lotte de RaadtNow also in a white/neutral version.
+We made this variant of the carafe several times on commission for the well-known Blue Hill Farm restaurant in New York.
 Thanks to these early adopters, the white carafe is now also part of the Vij5 collection.

 OBJECT is not an average design fair.
 Director and curator Anne van der Zwaag selects and scouts each edition both proven and up-and-coming talent in a variety of design disciplines.
 She always pays special attention to innovative use of materials and colours.
 Emerging names are alternated with well-known labels; it is precisely this combination that makes the fair surprising every time.
 All the designs shown are for sale and the makers are present to explain their work on the spot.
 More than 150 designers participated in this edition.